marevikanell/PuntaCanaSimulation/README.md

 - "attendees_seed_0.csv": sql table of attendees used to perfom the analysis for the report
 - "orders_seed_0_csv": sql table of orders used to perfom the analysis for the report
 - "Punta_Cana_Festival_Simulation_Report.pdf": Academic report for the description of the project
+- "example_output.txt": An example of the kernel output, with all the printing statements that visualize the simulation of the festival

 # Installation